Catching air at Copper

-Speaking of the pint-sized tumblers, during an introductory session, normally a one-hour, 45-minute group class, I was getting completely schooled by a bunch of elementary school kids.
+Speaking of the pint-sized tumblers, during an introductory session, normally a one-hour, 45-minute group class, I was getting completely schooled by a bunch of elementary and middle school kids.
 Think your kid’s gymnastics class on steroids, with some skis thrown in the mix.
-Still, coaches walked all of us — from the most daredevil fifth-graders throwing flip-twist combos, to the most timid little girls, to the stiff-legged old people (ahem) — through basic tumbling, foam pit safety, trampoline jumping and, finally, getting on the roller skis/boards.
+Still, coaches walked all of us — from the most daredevil fifth-graders throwing flip-twist combos, to the most timid middle school girls, to the stiff-legged old people (ahem) — through basic tumbling, foam pit safety, trampoline jumping and, finally, getting on the roller skis/boards.

 “Anybody can do it,” said Woodward coach Terri Mayrer.
 “It’s good for all ages, and it’s a good, safe place to get your first air, or your first double backflip.
 We offer a safe progression.”

 As she points out, it’s a fun facility in and of itself (you can come in just to mess around on the trampolines), or as a tool to land that new trick in the terrain park.